-- a The steel product manufacturer must have and implement systems to maximise the recovery of dedusting dusts and sludges; - b Uprisings (excluding slags and dusts covered by (a) above), pre-consumer steel scrap and millscale shall be recycled; - c The steel product manufacturer must have and implement effective waste management policies and procedures and/or a waste management programme (including improvement plans) covering manufacturing operations. - d Licence holders must report annually to The Trust on waste management, including: - Quantities and types of waste recovered for reuse internally and externally; - Quantities and types of waste recycled internally and externally; - Quantities and types of waste disposed of to landfill; - Quantities and types of waste burned internally for energy recovery; - Waste generation related to production; - Initiatives taken to reduce waste generation and improve recovery/recycling of waste; - All ferrous wastes must be diverted from the waste stream and recycled; - Quantities of slag generated and recycled; - Initiatives undertaken at other steel plants to re-use or recycled steelmaking slags; and - Quantities of pre-consumer steel scrap, uprisings and millscale and volumes recycled on-site, or exported for recycling.
+- b Uprisings (excluding slags and dusts covered by (a) above), pre-consumer steel scrap and millscale shall be recycled; - c The steel product manufacturer must have and implement effective waste management policies and procedures and/or a waste management programme (including improvement plans) covering manufacturing operations. - d Licence holders must report annually to the Trust on waste management, including: - Quantities and types of waste recovered for reuse internally and externally; - Quantities and types of waste recycled internally and externally; - Quantities and types of waste disposed of to landfill; - Quantities and types of waste burned internally for energy recovery; - Waste generation related to production; - Initiatives taken to reduce waste generation and improve recovery/recycling of waste; - All ferrous wastes must be diverted from the waste stream and recycled; - Quantities of slag generated and recycled; - Initiatives undertaken at other steel plants to re-use or recycled steelmaking slags; and - Quantities of pre-consumer steel scrap, uprisings and millscale and volumes recycled on-site, or exported for recycling. - e Licence holders must have continuous improvement objectives and targets relating to the reduction of waste generation, and the increase of reuse and recycling rates over time, year on year (when averaged over five years).
+Any divergence from objectives or targets should be explained in the annual report